JaredHane98/D435-Y8I-Gstreamer-Plugin/README.md

 # D435-Y8I-Gstreamer-Plugin

 The following repository provides support for Y8I format for GStreamer.
 The library does not attempt to provide official support for Y8I.
-The plugin overrides gstv4l2src format.

 ## How to build